sympy/sympy_gamma/README.rst

 SymPy Gamma
 ===========

-SymPy Gamma (sympy_gamma) is a simple web application based on Google App Engine that executes and displays the results of SymPy expressions as well as additional related computations.
+`SymPy Gamma <http://gamma.sympy.org>` is a simple web application based on Google App Engine that executes and displays the results of SymPy expressions as well as additional related computations, in a fashion similar to that of Wolfram|Alpha.
 For instance, entering an integer will display prime factors, digits in the base-10 expansion, and a factorization diagram.
 Entering a function will give its docstring; in general, entering an arbitrary expression will provide the derivative, integral, series expansion, plot, and roots.